FAQ

 Frequently Asked Questions

-Direct answers to the most common questions about the ALPON X4 industrial edge IoT computer.
+Direct answers to the most common questions about the ALPON X4 industrial edge IoT computer: hardware, connectivity, power, ALPON X4 OS, application deployment, and ALPON Cloud.
 Each entry is short and technical.
-For deeper reference, follow the linked pages on hardware, connectivity, ALPON X4 OS, or troubleshooting.
+For deeper reference, follow the linked pages on the hardware, the OS, or troubleshooting.

 What is the ALPON X4?

-The ALPON X4 is Sixfab's industrial edge IoT computer built on the Raspberry Pi Compute Module 4 (Quad-core Cortex-A72 @ 1.5 GHz, up to 8 GB LPDDR4 and 32 GB eMMC).
-It ships with LTE Cat 4 cellular, on-board eSIM, dual-band Wi-Fi, dual Ethernet, TPM 2.0, a hardware watchdog, a 10-year RTC battery, and the ALPON Cloud fleet-management stack.
+The ALPON X4 is Sixfab's industrial edge IoT computer built on the Raspberry Pi CM4 (quad-core Cortex-A72 @ 1.5 GHz, up to 8 GB LPDDR4 and 32 GB eMMC).
+It ships with LTE Cat 4 cellular, on-board eSIM (eUICC), dual-band Wi-Fi, dual Ethernet, TPM 2.0, a hardware watchdog, a 10-year RTC battery, and the ALPON Cloud fleet-management stack.
 The fanless aluminum enclosure is rated IP40 and operates from -20 to +60 °C.

 What problem does the ALPON X4 solve?